Does power plate / vibration platform training reduce or prevent cellulite?

 First of all, stop chasing miracle treatments - they do not exist.
 Just don't believe the hype.

-- Do train up to three times a week on a vibration plate, performing squats and lunges for up to ten minutes.
-Stick to ten minutes - more is not always better!
+- Do train up to three times a week on a vibration plate, performing squats and lunges for up to twenty minutes.
+Stick to twenty minutes - more is not always better.

 - Combine this training with serious diet and cardiovascular exercise for maximum results

-- Combine with a good cellulite treatment, ideally just before or immediately after your power plate training.
+- Combine with a strong cellulite treatment, ideally just before or immediately after your power plate training.

 - Use a quality cellulite cream, ideally one with high concentrations of multiple active ingredients and applying it immediately before or after the training for maximum results